Machine Learning services and features

 - AWS FAQs: https://aws.amazon.com/eks/faqs/

 Kubernetes is an open source orchestration system for Docker containers.
 EKS is Kubernetes with all the heavy lifting done by AWS.
 You can use EKS to run SageMaker Deep Learning containers, or your own non-sageMaker containers.
+EKS can also be installed on-prem by using the Amazon EKS Anywhere distro:

 AWS IoT Greengrass